wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 - Function Arguments
   - keywordsA: an array of the first group of keywords
   - keywordsB: an array of the second group of keywords
-  - area: currently only supports "abstract", which corresponds to abstract in Sage Journal, title/keywords/abstract in Science Direct, and title/abstract in PubMed
   - databasename: an array of database names to be searched; currently supports Sage Journal, Science Direct, and PubMed
   - filterduplication: whether to remove duplicated records in terms of title
   - sdkey: need to be a string (your api key) if Science Direct is in the databasename